Developer responsibilities for affordable housing

 - offered for sale to eligible buyers

-The commitment to provide affordable housing is made through a legally binding Land Management Agreement (LMA), and the criteria are re-assessed annually to ensure these requirements are met.
+The commitment to provide affordable housing is made through a legally binding instrument, such as a land management agreement.
+The criteria are re-assessed annually to make sure these requirements are met.

 How to include affordable housing in your development

-- Allow for the delivery of affordable housing in the design of your project with smaller lots for row housing, or community titled lots for apartments.
+- Allow for the delivery of affordable housing in the design with smaller lots for row housing, or community titled lots for apartments.

-- Consider how environmental design could improve ongoing living affordability, for example, cross ventilation, passive solar energy design, efficient appliances, appropriate zoning, room flexibility for future use, and external shading from gardens.
+- Consider how environmental design could improve ongoing living affordability and amenity, for example, cross ventilation, passive solar energy design, efficient appliances, appropriate zoning, room flexibility for future use, and external shading from gardens.

-- Lodge your affordable housing plan with the affordable housing team at the SA Housing Authority, outlining your stage plan and product mix.
+- Lodge your affordable housing plan with the Affordable Housing team, outlining your stage plan and product mix.

 Selling your affordable homes to home buyers